akweiss/RNA-seq-intro/R.md

 ## Analysis in R

 Now that we have our Ballgown data from our command line programs, we can shift gears and move into R to do our analysis and generate some visualizations.
 Generally speaking, in differential gene expression analysis we are interested in performing statistical analyses in order to detect quantitative differences in expression levels between two experimental groups.
-In our case, we are interested in investigating the difference between the human X chromosome expression in males and females.
+In our case, we are interested in investigating the difference between the human X chromosome gene expression in males and females.

 To get started, let's import the appropriate libraries into R.